A Weekly Publication

 #9 North Washington - Wilkes Dry Cleaning, #16 North Washington - Coffee Cup Cafe, Nellie Lowe, owner

-Also about 1960 Carroll and Mildred Franks moved there cafe from #7 North Washington to 1314 North Washington where it would be known as Carroll's Drive Inn.
+Also about 1960 Carroll and Mildred Franks moved their cafe from #7 North Washington to 1314 North Washington where it would be known as Carroll's Drive Inn.
 Here is an interesting side note about Carroll's Drive In.
 My cousin, Jerry Carmon, met his wife to be, Ida Walters, at Carroll's Drive In at 13th and North Washington.
 She was a car hop at Carroll's Drive Inn.
-The thing I remember about Carroll's was those Speaker Boxes beside each stall.
-You'd pull your car into a stall and press the button for place your order.
-Boy, that was fun!
-But then the Super Dog on North Commerce and 9th had speaker boxes too!

 Jane Hale of MO attended a family reunion north of here at Hennipen, Oklahoma last weekend.
 While she was here she conducted one of her book signings at Hastings plus brought me the most unique fireworks ever from her fireworks business in MO!
 It's called the Bin Laden Noggin.
 She said it was their hottest selling fireworks back on July 4th celebrations.
 Here is that hot selling Bin Laden Noggin fireworks.